 Access to information is a serious problem faced by students (both fresh and returning students) in tertiary institutions.
 Each student is faced with problems to survive and succeed in higher education.
-However, many universities have been promoting implementation of their information and services to aid their systems students and academic support management processes in various ways.
+However, many universities have been promoting implementation of their information systems and services to aid their students and support academic management processes in various ways.
 One of the performance criteria of an educational institute is the number of successful completions by the students.
 However, records have shown that not all students enrolled as freshmen will succeed (Bean, 2005).
 The failures can be attributed to lack of access to timely and accurate information among other factors faced by students.
-This is highly undesirable as this means wasted resources and reduced number of graduates to meet the demands by the industry and the community.
-There are many causes to this problem, and they could occur anytime during the student's course of studies.
-Some of these factors include; inadequate access to course outline, course notes, past examinations and test question, Lecture and Examination Time Table.
+This is highly undesirable as this means wasted reduced number of resources and graduates to meet the demands by the industry and the community.
+There are many causes to this problem, and they anytime during could occur student's course of studies.
+Some of these factors include: inadequate access to course outline, course notes, past examinations and test question, Lecture and Examination Time Table.

-With limited resources and increasing competition for students in the education sector, higher education institutes are focusing on efforts to increase the rate of student retention (of what is being taught in the class) and completion of their academic program.
+With limited resources and increasing competition for students in education sector, higher education institutes are focusing on efforts to increase the rate of student retention (of what is being taught in the class) and completion of their academic program.
 Hence, the need for a web self-service portal where students can obtain information about courses, lecturers, lecture timetables etc.